HIV Criminalization and Women

 No one should be punished simply because they have a health condition.
 But in many areas of the world, laws and practices unfairly punish people living with HIV because of their HIV-positive status.
 In other words, people living with HIV can face criminal charges for engaging in acts that would not be considered criminal if a person who is not living with HIV engaged in them, such as having consensual sex (both people agree to have sex) with another adult.
 This is often called HIV criminalization.

 UNAIDS reports that in 2020, 92 countries had laws that criminalized HIV non-disclosure, exposure and transmission.
 One example is the case of Julie Graham, a young nurse who was arrested in the US state of Pennsylvania after a man she dated claimed that she had not told him that she was living with HIV.
-The man who made the complaint against her did not acquire HIV, and there was no risk of HIV transmission between them because Julie had an undetectable viral load.
+The man who made the complaint against her did not acquire HIV, and there was no chance of HIV transmission between them because Julie had an undetectable viral load.
 Pennsylvania does not have HIV-specific laws, but Julie was charged with sexual assault, aggravated assault, reckless endangerment and simple assault, just because she was living with HIV during their consensual relationship.

 Julie is not alone: In the majority of known HIV criminalization cases across the globe, HIV transmission is not at issue in the case -- only alleged HIV non-disclosure (a complainant claiming that their partner did not tell them that they were living with HIV), which pits the word of two partners against one another in court, and is almost impossible to truly prove.
 Although many criminal justice systems are meant to be based on ideals of due process and "innocent until proven guilty," those values and processes are weakened when people living with HIV are inherently seen as sexual predators and "infectors" just for having a health condition.